You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 Every provider in this guide was scored on four weighted dimensions:

-• Price-to-value ratio (30%): What do you get per dollar compared to Cloudways on equivalent hardware?
+• Price-to-value ratio (30%): What you get per dollar compared to Cloudways on equivalent hardware.

-• Performance (25%): Server response time, Time to First Byte (TTFB), and load behavior under traffic spikes, using public benchmark data from Online Media Masters and independent tester reports.
+• Performance (25%): Server response time, Time to First Byte (TTFB), and load behavior under traffic spikes, using public benchmark data from independent tester reports.

 • Resources and flexibility (25%): RAM, CPU, NVMe storage, number of sites, root access, supported stacks (Nginx, Apache, OpenLiteSpeed).